- Luyengo, Eswatini

-Learning at the Faculty of Consumer Sciences is backed by practical sessions in laboratories; workshops and a library within the campus.
-Our aim is to keep students up-to-date with latest technology and trends.
+Learning at the Faculty of Consumer Sciences is backed by practical sessions in laboratories, workshops, and a library within the campus.
+Our aim is to keep students up to date with the latest technology and trends.

 Degree programmes